Prodge/budgie/README.md

 Optionally create more users from the admin interface with the superuser login (localhost:8000/admin)

 ### Import your own tracking from csv
-Optional if you wish to import data from a csv.
+If you wish to import data from a csv a script and make target are provided.

 You will need to modify the script slightly.
-The input file is defined in the script.
-The script can be found in /scripts/import_from_csv.py
+The inpui csv file is defined in the script which can be found in /scripts/import_from_csv.py
 ```
 make import_from_csv
 ```